We’re happy to support your travel preparation!

 Lens Cleaning Supplies

-When it is dry, your lens can get quite dusty if you don’t have it covered while walking etc. While the dust on the lens will not show up as distinct spots in your image, a large amount of dust on the lens can soften the image much like a diffusion filter and can also cause problems with the autofocus.
+Your lens may get dusty, so it is important to clean it often.
+While the dust on the lens will not show up as distinct spots in your image, a large amount of dust on the lens can soften the image much like a diffusion filter and can also cause problems with the autofocus.
 It’s best to keep the lens as clean as possible for optimal performance and image quality.
-(I earn commissions on the following product links.
-Thanks in advance for your support.)

 Photography Bags & Backpacks